 And isn’t that, ultimately, what you want to control?

-IBP connects the current reality and future market outlook with commercial ambition.
+IBP connects the current reality and future market outlook with commercial ambition and strategy.
 On that basis, leadership must make deliberate decisions on demand — and how supply can or cannot follow — taking into account capabilities, constraints and forward-looking financial predictions.

 A successful IBP process requires leadership to sign off on the information and numbers they bring to the table.
 With this accountability anchored in leadership, IBP becomes a constructive, future-oriented business planning process — not a supply chain routine.
 It replaces fragmented reviews with one integrated cycle, where strategy, performance and financial outlooks are steered in unison.